What’s the difference between Holland and the Netherlands?

 To really understand the difference between Holland and the Netherlands, one must, first of all, know the history of the Netherlands.
 So here’s a short lesson. 🤓

-The Netherlands is a kingdom that came into existence after Napoleon’s defeat in 1815.
-When the kingdom was founded, it included Belgium.
+The Netherlands is a kingdom that was founded after Napoleon’s defeat in 1815.
+At the time, it included Belgium.

-After the secession of Belgium in 1830, the map of the Netherlands was redrawn and this proud, wonderful country as we know it today was born.
+After Belgium’s secession in 1830, the map of the Netherlands was redrawn, and this proud, wonderful country as we know it today was born.

-The Netherlands is a kingdom, lead by the Royal Family.
-Image: Depositphotos
+The Netherlands is a kingdom led by the Royal Family.
+Image: Het Koninklijk Huis

 Let me take you back to the Batavian Republic.
 You know what?
 I’ll go even further and take you back to the Republic of the Seven United Netherlands.
 Lots of republics, right?
 Yeah, I know.